yeoman/yeoman/code-of-conduct.md

 ## Reporting violations of the Code of Conduct

-If you personally require help or you are witness to violations of the Code of Conduct, please immediately contact  [CONTACT ADDRESS]().
+If you personally require help or you are witness to violations of the Code of Conduct, please immediately contact  [Any Core Team Member](https://github.com/yeoman/yeoman/#team).

 ## Credits